ihavethatonvinyl/blog/content/essays/my-dad-the-clash-and-me.md

 As we got on the highway, he looked at my armful of “concert stuff”: my bootlegged “Give ’em Enough Rope” shirt and poster, DKs pin, a Maoist flier, Baader-Meinhoff handbill, and *The Revolutionary Worker*.
 “Communists traditionally have focused their recruitment efforts on young, bright, alienated loners” he said, more to himself than anybody.

 The road curved ahead in the rain like a glowing, shiny question mark.

+*Frank Portman (a/k/a Dr Frank of the Mr T Experience) writes songs and books.
+Next thing coming up:  a restored re-issue of the '93 album Our Bodies Our Selves, soon-ish.*